HackAndPwn/HackAndPwn.github.io/_posts/2020-04-28-windows-7-esu-analysis.md

 After this, the latest servicing stack update and the latest cumulative update can be installed without issue.

-Windows Update will still not detect updates though, as the machine has not been properly licensed.
-But once a valid key has been activated, the Windows Update client will begin detecting updates again.
+Note: Windows Update will not detect available updates unless a valid key has been activated, regardless if the latest servicing stack and cumulative updates have been installed.

 <br>